Each lot in this catalogue is subject to the following Terms

-STANFORD HAS A FULLY AUTOMATED ONLINE PAYMENT SYSTEM.
-IF YOU ARE THE WINNING BIDDER OF ONE OR MORE LOTS IN OUR AUCTIONS AND WISH TO PAY FOR YOUR WINNINGS PLEASE CLICK ON THIS LINK: https://www.stanfordauctioneers.com/winner.asp (if the link doesn”t work please go to our website, click on “Auctions” and then in the drop down menu click on “Pay Live Auction Invoice”).
+STANFORD HAS AN ONLINE PAYMENT SYSTEM.
+IF YOU ARE THE WINNING BIDDER OF ONE OR MORE LOTS IN OUR AUCTIONS AND WISH TO PAY FOR YOUR WINNINGS PLEASE CLICK ON THE INVOICE/PAYMENT LINK provided in our email (https://www.stanfordauctioneers.com/winner.asp) (if the link does not work please go to our website, click on "Auctions" and then in the drop down menu click on "Pay Live Auction Invoice").

 If you would rather pay over the telephone with a credit/debit card please